Onnie Lee Logan

-Onnie Lee Logan (née Rodgers) (3 May 1910 – 12 July 1995) was an Alabama midwife, who relied on traditional knowledge and who trained lay midwives and served the needs of birthing women in an era when black women were not served equally in the era when hospitals emerged.
+Onnie Lee Logan (née Rodgers) (3 May 1910 – 12 July 1995) was an Alabama midwife and Civil rights activist, who relied on traditional knowledge and who trained lay midwives and served the needs of birthing women in an era when black women were not served equally in the era when hospitals emerged.

 Early life

 According to an oral autobiography told to Katherine Clark, Onnie Lee was born in 1910 near Sweet Water, Marengo County, Alabama to Len Rodgers (also spelled as Rogers), and Martha Curtis, a midwife and farmer.
 Her exact date of birth is unknown, but is officially recorded as May 3, 1910.
-She was the fourteenth child of sixteen.
-Both her parents were farmers; her father also worked as a carpenter and her mother as a midwife.
+Onnie Lee was named after Jack Maynard's deceased wife--Jack was Martha's employer.
+It is unclear whether Logan's mother was coerced or not to naming her daughter Onnie.She was the fourteenth child of sixteen.
 Onnie Lee was herself delivered by a local granny midwife, in part because of a lack of local practicing physicians who would accept black patients, but mainly because black granny midwives had traditionally performed this task since slavery times.
 In addition to her mother, many members of her family also practiced, including her mother-in-law, both her grandmothers, and one of her brothers-in-law. which was unusual.
 The prefix "granny" used in front of the term midwife was used to differentiate black midwives from whites, and this title placed limits on Logan's career that would remain with her throughout the entirety of her life, as it automatically and irreversibly placed her in the lower class, regardless of her consistent record of good work as a midwife.

+Both her parents were farmers; her father also worked as a carpenter and her mother as a laundress and midwife.
+Logan took pride of her family's farm.
+They were able to afford a large house and even an automobile--a notable achievement for this time period as it was uncommon for families, white or black, to be able to afford one.
+The automobile reflects the wealth status of Logan's family, revealing that they were better off than most black families, and some white families.

+Despite being more fortunate than other families, Logan and her family constantly faced racism.
+In fact, her brothers would often be harassed by members of the Ku Klux Klan.
+Some of her brothers, were employed under members of the Ku Klux Klan, often calling their black employees "slave labor."

+Onnie Lee was 15 years old when she became a maid for a wealthy white family--the same family in which her mother worked as a laundress for.